ingram-projects/animxyz/docs/content/sections/active-classes.md

 [See example](<?tab=examples&example=Mixing it up#active-classes>)

 ::: note [Vue,React]
-The Vue and React libraries also expose an `.xyz-appear` class and a full set of **appear** utilities and variables that you can use to define a specific animation for when an element initially appears on the page.
+The Vue and React libraries add an appear mode with a corresponding `.xyz-appear` class and full set of **appear** utilities and variables that you can use to define a specific animation for when an element initially appears on the page.
+Additionally it can be set to trigger animations only once they have been scrolled into view.
 :::